aahmad94/jumpstart/_posts/2017-04-22-num-methods-post.markdown

 <p>I think my solution was a little more straight forward but there way works too; I didn't think to use the subtract the floor of the quotient from the float quotient.</p>

-<p>In addition, it looks like there was an expert question that was in the solutions but not in the exercise itself:</p>
+<p>In addition, it looks like there was an expert question that was included in the solutions but not in the exercise itself:</p>

 {% highlight ruby %}